Swift forEach vs for-in: Differences, Use Cases, and Mistakes

 3. Key Differences Explained

-for-in is part of the Swift language.
-It is designed specifically for iteration and integrates naturally with control-flow keywords.
+for-in is built into the Swift language.
+It reads naturally and is designed specifically for iteration.

 Control flow behavior